 London is a unique city.
 With its many different neighbourhoods, cultures, and centuries-old buildings sitting next to new, cutting-edge architecture, there’s something completely different to discover at every Tube stop.
-We could talk about the many different pockets of the city all day, but as London Fashion Week takes place in its new Soho home once again, we look at some of the best places to stay in and around this eccentric area.
+We could talk about the many different pockets of the city all day, but as London Fashion Week takes place once again, we look at some of the best places to stay in and around this eccentric central area.

 Dean Street Townhouse

 From the people that brought us Soho House, Dean Street Townhouse is a 39-bedroom hotel that takes up two Georgian houses in Soho.
 Dating back to 1732, the houses have been home to aristocratic families, King Charles II’s mistress, the famous Gargoyle Club and later Gossip’s – until being revamped as a boutique hotel in 2009.
 Inside the hotel is classic and timeless, with the perfect balance of old-school Georgian style and contemporary design, while the restaurant serves up some of the best British food in the West End.
 Go to the Dean Street Townhouse website to find out more.

 On London’s Berners Street is the Sanderson, a luxury hotel with just the right amount of wit and irony to make it feel more like a modern art gallery than a place to rest your head.
 From the huge lips sofa that greets you in the lobby, to the eye-print bar stools and famous Mad Hatter’s Afternoon Tea, Sanderson is certainly a hotel that doesn’t take it too seriously.
 For more information, visit the Sanderson website.

 The Soho Hotel